anthonylangsworth/EDMFAT/doc/releasing.md

 2. Run `wix\buildmsi.cmd` to create the MSI.
 3. (Optional) Run `wix\signmsi.cmd` to digitally sign the MSI.
 4. Install the MSI and test as desired.
 For reference, the files are installed to `%USERPROFILE%\AppData\Local\EDMarketConnector\plugins\EDMFAT`.
+5. Update documentation, such as [README.md](../README.md).
-5. Commit the changes and push to github.
+6. Commit the changes and push to github.
-6. Create a new release.
+7. Create a new release.
     1. Set the tag to the version number.
     2. Add release comments as appropriate.
     3. Upload the MSI.
-7. Publish the release.
+8. Publish the release.